SS HB 2397 -- PUBLIC WATER SUPPLY DISTRICTS

 Unless the petitioners for the dissolution of the district prove that there is an agreement for sale of the district's assets entered into by the board of directors that would permit all debts and financial obligations of the district be paid in full upon dissolution and provide for the continuation of water supply to the inhabitants of the district, the petition is to be dismissed at the cost of the petitioners.

-At their discretion, the board of directors can approve a change in the vote threshold to a majority of four-sevenths of the voters of the district voting on the proposition for dissolution.
+Currently, a decree of dissolution to dissolve a public water supply must be passed by a majority of two-thirds of the voters of the district voting on the proposition.
+This bill would allow, at their discretion, the board of directors of a public water supply district, except districts in Barton and Dade Counties, to approve a change in the vote threshold to a majority of three-fifth of the voters of the district voting on the proposition for dissolution, if:

 Current law states that no district will be dissolved until after all of its debts have been paid.
 The court, in its decree of dissolution must provide for the disposition of the property of the district.
-This bill clarifies that the decree of dissolution must provide for the disposition of the property of the district, which can be applied pro rata toward the payment and satisfaction of the taxes of the residents and property owners of the district on their respective personal and real property tax bills for the next ensuing years.
+This bill clarifies that the decree of dissolution must provide for any excess funds of the district, which can be paid over to the treasurers of the school districts on a pro rata based on the ratio of customers in each school district.

 Statutes affected: